alephium/docs/docs/ralph/types.md

 ### Map

-The map data structure is currently available in the [devnet release](https://github.com/alephium/alephium-stack/tree/master/devnet) and the [testnet release](https://github.com/alephium/alephium-stack/tree/master/devnet) of the full node.

 In Ralph, Maps are defined as global contract attributes, eliminating the need for initialization.
 The syntax is `mapping[KeyType, ValueType] mapName` where the `KeyType` can be any primitive types (Bool, U256, I256, Address, ByteVec), and the `ValueType` can be any type.

 Under the hood, each Map entry is constructed as a subcontract of the current contract.
 Therefore, creating a map entry entails a minimal contract deposit, easily done using the built-in function `mapEntryDeposit!()`.